techx/hackmit-hackbot/README.md

 To minimize work, you can move the scripts you don't need to use into `disabled_scripts/`, so you only need to copy configuration values for the scripts you're changing.

+Remember to `source .env` and restart hackbot with `npm run dev` after you make a change!

 [hubot-conf]: https://github.com/anishathalye/hubot-conf